fyookball/ChainBet/MULTIPLAYER.md

 First, the main betting address (script) is constructed.
 It can spend outputs in either of two ways.  **a)** If all parties sign, or **b)**, if the winner signs and produces all the secrets.
 The winner is determined by the modulo method described in the the [dice protocol](https://github.com/fyookball/ChainBet/edit/master/DICE_ROLL.md).

-This betting script is then funded by all participants using a timelocked transaction, producing a transaction hash and a single output.
+The participants then create the **main funding transaction** which funds this script using a timelocked transaction.
 Each participant needs to contribute (*N \* Bet Amount* ) where N is the number of players.
 The total amount of this transaction is therefore ( *N<sup>2</sup> \* Bet Amount*).

 Next, each participant creates an escrow address (script) that can spend outputs in either of two ways.  **a)** if the participant can sign and produce the secret that solves the commitment hash, or **b)** if all parties BUT the participant sign.
-For example, if the participants include Alice, Bob, Carol, and Dave (each wagering 1 BCH), then Alice's escrow addrsess can be spent if Alice signs and produces **Secret A** , or if Bob, Carol, and Dave all sign.
+For example, if the participants include Alice, Bob, Carol, and Dave (each wagering 1 BCH), then Alice's escrow addrsess can be spent if Alice signs and produces **Secret A** , or if Bob, Carol, and Dave create an **escrow refund transaction** by all signing.
 This second method also has its own timelock.

 The idea behind the escrow address is to allow each player enough time to reveal their secret, but force them to compensate every other player if they do not, since not revealing the secret would make the bet unwinnable by anyone.
 This is the reason why the bet multiple is required.